dddiaz/dddiaz.com/content/post/hla/index.md

 Figuring out where to start was quite difficult for me.
 My background is not biology, but actually computer science, but where there is a will, there is a way.
 So like any good computer scientist, I decided to start with Google (I have a feeling this sentence might instantly date me, maybe in the future people will say they start with ChatGPT).
 I had found a paper describing some simple SNVs or single letter variants in the genome (an A instead of a G in a certain position for example).

+To take a step back, remember that you can think of your genome as a recipe book for what makes you, you.
+Inside each of your cels your dna has the instructions to make everything from your big toe to your wavy hair.
+Figuring what this recipe book actually says requires the help of some really technology called genome sequencers.
+After we do that sequencing we get a gigantic file of As Gs Ts and Cs which represent the 4 letters that compose everyone's DNA.
+Your specific combination of As Gs Ts and Cs is what makes you unique.

-I describe how I acquired my own genome and my simple analysis here https://dddiaz.com/post/my-t1d-variants/ .
+I describe how I acquired my own genome and my simple analysis of these single letter variants here https://dddiaz.com/post/my-t1d-variants/.

 While lots of fun and a good first step in my journey, I knew the complexity of the genetics of Type 1 Diabetes meant I needed to dive deeper to learn more.